Which of the following molecules is an example of a chiral compou... | Channels for Pearson+

 Understand the concept of chirality: A chiral molecule is one that cannot be superimposed on its mirror image.
 This often involves a carbon atom bonded to four different groups.

-Examine the structure of benzene: Benzene is a symmetrical ring structure with alternating double bonds, making it achiral as it can be superimposed on its mirror image.
+Analyze the structure of 2-butanol: 2-butanol (CH₃CH(OH)CH₂CH₃) has a central carbon atom bonded to four different groups: a hydroxyl group (OH), a methyl group (CH₃), an ethyl group (CH₂CH₃), and a hydrogen atom (H), making it chiral.

-Analyze ethane: Ethane is a simple alkane with two carbon atoms bonded to hydrogen atoms.
-It is achiral because it lacks a carbon atom bonded to four different groups.
+Consider the structure of ethanol: Ethanol (CH₃CH₂OH) has a central carbon atom bonded to two identical hydrogen atoms, a hydroxyl group, and a methyl group, making it achiral.

-Consider 2-butanol: 2-butanol has a chiral center at the second carbon, which is bonded to four different groups: a hydroxyl group (OH), a methyl group (CH₃), an ethyl group (C₂H₅), and a hydrogen atom (H).
-This makes it chiral.
+Review the structure of benzene: Benzene (C₆H₆) is a symmetrical ring structure with alternating double bonds, making it achiral.

 Watch next